processannotator/processannotator-client/README.md

 # ProjectAnnotator

 ## Overview
-### Backend
+### Backend/Server
-The Backend consinsts of a running CouchDB instance and a *NodeJS* script that listens to CouchDB events and does some maintanance work and helps creating project databases on the clients behalve (because only admin users are allowed to do so)
+The Backend consinsts of a running CouchDB instance and a *NodeJS* script that listens to CouchDB events and does some maintanance work and helps creating project databases on the clients behalve (because only admin users are allowed to do so).

 ### Client